OleSan/Test_spec/README.md

 var landingpage = clickCounter + 'www.example.com';
 ```

-Note: [Paid links are required by Google](https://support.google.com/webmasters/answer/96569?hl=en) to have the attribute `rel="nofollow"`

 ## 4. Default styling of the creative

 CSS rules can only be set to classes or IDs.
 You can not set rules directly to elements like span or div.